Materials Science and Engineering

 I aspire to have my research group recognized nationally and internationally for research that reveals and accounts for the fundamental behaviors and interactions of the electromagnetic field with low-conductivity materials, and exploits these for (i) design of novel polymer-matrix composite materials and (ii) development of accurate methods for nondestructive characterization of materials.
 By means of theoretical analysis and experimentation, we point the way towards novel materials and sensing techniques that may be commercialized and have technological impact.

 My goal for all PhD candidates is to equip them, during their course of study, with the tools and skills necessary to be able to conduct independent research of publishable quality.
-MS candidates typically co-author one peer-reviewed journal article during their course of study.
-Our research has been supported, at various times, by NASA, the US Air Force, Schneider Electric, The Boeing Company, Honeywell, and the Missile Defense Agency.
+MS candidates typically co-author one peer-reviewed journal article during their course of study whereas PhD candidates will typically lead-author at least four peer-reviewed journal articles.
+Our research has been supported, at various times, by the US Department of Energy, the US Department of Agriculture, NASA, the US Air Force, Schneider Electric, The Boeing Company, Honeywell, and the Missile Defense Agency.
 Students are also commonly awarded fellowships to support their research.
 These have included NASA’s Space Technology Research Fellowship, The American Society of Nondestructive Evaluation’s Fellowship Award, and the IEEE Antennas and Propagation Society Research Award.
 I typically involve one or two undergraduate research assistants in the activities of my group, at any one time.
 I encourage all research students to pursue external internship opportunities according to their interests.

 Publications, Editing and Review Activities